benborla/php-doc-gen/README.md

 # PHP Doc Generator

 PHP Doc Generator is a Rust-based tool that automatically enhances documentation for PHP methods using the Claude AI model.
-It scans PHP files, extracts public methods, and either creates new or improves existing PHPDoc blocks directly within the source files.
+It scans PHP files, extracts methods, and either creates new or improves existing PHPDoc blocks directly within the source files.

 ## Key Features: